ammrie/ProfiWerk1/docs/units/_unit00/unit00-04_netLogo.md

 You should now use a simple NetLogo model to make statements about sustainable behavior.

-In the workshop path you should use about 45 minutes here.
-{: .notice--success}

 <!--more-->

 ### Agent-based modeling an interactive introduction